‘Capital Express’ Aspires to Reduce Aviation Footprint

-The new ‘Capital Express’ service between Singapore, Canberra and Wellington by Singapore Airlines has been unveiled as the newest addition to the Asia South Pacific Initiative to Reduce Emissions (ASPIRE) programme.
+The new ‘Capital Express’ service between Singapore, Canberra and Wellington has today been unveiled as the newest addition to the Asia South Pacific Initiative to Reduce Emissions (ASPIRE) programme.

-The ASPIRE programme is a partnership between six air navigation agencies and 10 partner airlines, focused on reducing the environmental impact of aviation through operational means across Asia and the Pacific.
-The Civil Aviation Authority of Singapore (CAAS), Singapore Airlines1, Airservices Australia, and Airways New Zealand announced on 13 October that all ‘Capital Express’ flights (SQ291 and SQ292) will be as environmentally friendly as possible through the utilisation of a range of ASPIRE practices, including:
+The Civil Aviation Authority Singapore (CAAS), Singapore Airlines, Airservices Australia, and Airways New Zealand today announced that all SQ291 and SQ292 flights will be as environmentally friendly as possible through the utilisation of a range of ASPIRE practices, including: